 For instance, one story features the entrepreneur Peter Kariuki who is famous for his development of an app that aims to reduce traffic deaths in Rwanda.
 Kariuki is the founder of SafeMotos, which works to ensure “Africans do not have to choose between affordability and safety for their transport.”

 They have also approached the popular musician Grimes to feature in the video as a part of the campaign.
 The musician relies heavily on the Mac and accompanying software to develop and produce almost all of her songs.

-Another story being narrated in “Behind the Mac” campaign is that of Bruce Hall.
+Another story being narrated in the “Behind the Mac” campaign is that of Bruce Hall.
 Hall is a legally blind photographer, a teacher, and a disability advocate and lives in Santa Ana, California.
 He is internationally acclaimed for his photography and even has a permanent collection in the Library of Congress.
-He too tasks his day to day works and cataloging his photos with the help of Mac.
+He too, tasks his day-to-day work and cataloging his photos with the help of Mac.

 Having its own dedicated webpage on apple.com, the company has set its eyes on maximum viewership.
-The campaign even includes a 1-minute spot that airs during the FIFA world cup, as well as social and display ads.
+The campaign even includes a 1-minute spot that airs during the FIFA world cup and social and display ads.

 Apple is leaving no stone unturned to make it one of the largest Mac ads in recent years.
 While many of the other ads are directed at pushing the iPad and iPhone into the spotlight, this ad focuses on the Mac and how it helped create a better life for many people across the globe since 1984.